anko/hudkit/readme.md

 Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy)
 or [content-security-policy.com](https://content-security-policy.com/).

+> Should I use the `--yolo` flag?

+If you have to ask, no.  It enables the `Hudkit.spawn` API, which lets the loaded page execute arbitrary programs, and see their output.
+It is only safe to use if you know and trust all JavaScript running on the page, __and__ you are certain there is no way your page could load untrusted code.
+(See CSP notes above.)

+If you are __not__ *100% certain* of __both of these things__, using `--yolo`
+opens you up to arbitrary code execution.

 > Hudkit says my screen doesn't support transparency.
 What does this mean?

 You're probably running a plain window manager (like i3, XMonad, or awesomewm),